-speaker for a conference

-Advocate Izza revealed

-how SLACC works to

-bring legal awareness to

-women.
-Izza also spoke

-women's

-laws, marital, divorce, and

-maintenance laws.
-The

-session was attended

-by over 100 female staff

-members of HBL.

-including family

-In her

-occasion of

-Women's

-session

-legal

-on

-Day.

-about

-rights,

-the

-International

-Sindh Literature Festival
+dvocate Rizvi was invited by Habib Limited (HBL) as a quest speaker for a conference the occasion of Women's International In her Advocate Izza revealed how SLACC works to bring legal awareness to women.
+Izza also spoke about women's rights, including family laws, marital, divorce, and maintenance laws.
+The session was attended by over 100 female staff members of HBL.

-AS administered a stall at the Sindh Literature Festival in the Arts Council March 3-5.
-2023. on with the collaboration of the Human Rights Department, Government of Sindh.
+AS administered a stall at the Sindh Literature Festival the Arts Council March 3-5.
+2023. with the collaboration of the Human Rights Department, Government of Sindh.
 SLACC.
 Advocate Parveen Khurram Sheikh (SLACC on-call Lawyer) represented SLACC & LAS at the stall.
 She informed about the services and achievements of SLACC to the many attendees of the event, as well as to the members of the mainstream media.

-TRAININGS at SLACC Workshop on ALTERNATIVE RESOLUTION n in-house session was conducted by Justice Arif Hussain Khilji (Chief Legal Advisor, SLACC) and Justice Zafar Sherwani (former Judge of the Sindh High Court) on January 10, 2023.
+TRAININGS at SLACC

+Workshop on ALTERNATIVE DISPUTE RESOLUTION

+n in-house session was conducted by Justice Arif Hussain Khilji (Chief Legal Advisor, SLACC) and Justice Zafar Sherwani (former Judge of the Sindh High Court) on January 10, 2023.
 The SLACC lawyers were trained on how ADR provides quick, efficient & cost-effective mediation to parties at dispute.

 The benefits of ADR were expanded upon in the session.
-With MICADR being the first high court-certified dispute resolution center in Karachi, the SLACC lawyers were trained on how MICADR operates with its 40+ certified mediators and arbitrators.
+With MICADR being the first high court-certified dispute resolution center in Karachi, the SLACC lawyers were trained on how MICADR operates with its 40+certified mediators and arbitrators.
 The SLACC advocates were guided on how more callers can be referred to as a tool for resolving various issues.

-DISPUTE Workshop on ONLINE HARASSMENT AND DIGITAL SAFETY n in-house capacity-building workshop for SLACC on-Call Lawyers was on October 31, 2022.
+Workshop on ONLINE HARASSMENT AND DIGITAL SAFETY

+n in-house capacity-building workshop for SLACC on-Call Lawyers was on October 31, 2022.
 The session aimed to build on the existing knowledge and abilities of the lawyers in addressing cases of cyber harassment and bullying of women on social media platforms.
-The workshop holistically addressed the existing laws under three main thematic areas: - i.
+The workshop holistically addressed the existing laws under three main thematic areas:

+- i.
 Cyber Harassment: Prevention of Electronic Crimes Act 2016 - ii.
-Criminal Assault: Prohibitions outlined by the Pakistan Penal Code iii.
+Criminal Assault: Prohibitions

+- outlined by the Pakistan Penal Code - iii.
 Harassment at the Workplace: Protection against Harassment of Women at the Workplace (Amendment) Act, 2022.

 The training was conducted by Advocate Basam Ali Dahri (Litigation Specialist, LAS), who addressed the audience to delineate the existing laws and mechanisms for protecting women against harassment and cybercrime.

-EXPOSURE VISITS at SLACC' Visit by the HONORABLE MEMBER OF THE PROVINCIAL ASSEMBLY s.
+EXPOSURE VISITS at SLACC

+Visit by the HONORABLE MEMBER OF THE PROVINCIAL ASSEMBLY

+s.
 Mangla Sharma (Honorable Member of the Provincial Assembly) paid a visit to the Sindh Legal Advisory Call Center office on March 17, 2023.

 Justice Arif Hussain Khilji (Chief Legal Advisor, SLACC) provided Ms. Sharma with a tour of the call center.
 Justice Arif revealed that SLACC receives calls from across Pakistan and internationally, acting as a medium for callers across the globe to attain free legal guidance related to different issues.
 Ms. Mangla Sharma appreciated the tremendous work being performed by SLACC for the rights of marginalized communities and the enabling environment of SLACC in which female advocates manage their work alongside performing their motherhood duties.

 Ms. Sharma reaffirmed her commitment to the possibility of a collaboration between LAS and the Pakistan Hindu Council to improve access to justice for the common citizen.